vxnuaj/PERSONAL/NEOCORTEX/Neurons/Deep-Learning/Andrew-Ng (del)/Neural Networks/Week 3.md

 >
 > _This depends on the nature of your dataset and the conventions you'd wish to use_

-For more details on the mathematics refer to [here](/Artificial-Intelligence/Machine-Learning/Neural-Networks/ForwardPropagation.md)

 ### Activation Functions

 **Sigmoid**, is mathematically defined as: